Home » Posts tagged 'anthropogenic climate change' (Page 3)

 Climate Change

-Climate change is a controversy.
+Climate Change Climate change is a controversy.
 What appear to be independent scientists say that the climate is warming due to greenhouse gases produced by human activity.
-This warming, apparently measurable, has many impacts on sea levels, and on plant, animal, sea, and bird life, as well as food supply for a heavily populated earth.
+This warming, apparently measurable, has many impacts on sea levels, and on plant, animal, sea, and bird life, as well as food supply for a heavily populated earth. […]

 3 of 4 extreme heat days linked to human-caused climate change

+3 of 4 extreme heat days linked to human-caused climate change Humans have not had as great an effect on heavy downpours, though.
 If you find yourself sweating out a day that is monstrously hot, chances are you can blame humanity.
-A new report links three out of four such days to man’s effects on climate.
+A new report links three out of four such days to man’s effects on […]

 Why is there so little action on climate change?